WalkerMao/walkermao.github.io/_posts/object-detection/posts/2022-01-12-object-detection-fast-r-cnn.md

 ## 2. Fast R-CNN Architecture and Training

 Figure 1 illustrates the Fast R-CNN architecture.
-A Fast R-CNN network takes as input an entire image and a set of object region proposals.
+A Fast R-CNN network takes as input an entire image and a set of object region proposals (proposed by methods like [selective search](https://link.springer.com/article/10.1007/s11263-013-0620-5)).

 <div align='center'>
 <figure>